 - Beyond stimulating foreign trade, FTZs are used as testing grounds for wider reforms in areas like customs clearance and foreign exchange settlement.

 In addition, China has pursued further RMB internationalisation through the establishment of its Cross-border Interbank Payment System (CIPS), set up in 2015 as an alternative to the pervasive SWIFT network.
 The payments processing infrastructure experienced a near-80% increase in volumes between 2017 and 2019, with approximately RMB 26 trillion handled directly through it.
 Unsurprisingly, its use ballooned in countries directly involved in China’s Belt and Road Initiative (BRI), a major foreign policy and infrastructural undertaking, which follows the path of the historic Silk Road.
-The BRI represents an exercise in “soft power” par excellence, seeking to further establish China as a force to be reckoned with on the international stage.
+The BRI represents an exercise in “soft power”, seeking to further strengthen China's position on the international stage.
 Significantly increasing the RMB’s cross-border transactional use in countries involved in the initiative would be a major boon to Beijing.
 Similarly, the recently ratified Regional Comprehensive Economic Partnership (RCEP) is a unique chance for China to take the lead on multilateral trade policy, without elicting tension from other major economic heavyweights.
 The agreement forms a new trading bloc between China and fourteen additional nations, which include the ASEAN countries, as well as Australia and New Zealand.
-It is yet another opportunity for China to promote RMB settlement in trade, given the major investment projects the deal will inevitably give rise to.
+It is yet another opportunity for China to promote RMB settlement in international trade, given the major investment projects the deal will inevitably give rise to.

 Did you know?China’s central bank, the People’s Bank of China (POBC), maintains a “managed floating exchange rate regime”.
 This means the POBC adopts a more interventionist stance than many western central banks and the exchange rate doesn’t float quite as freely.
 Rather, the POBC communicates a desired exchange rate to forex market operators, who act accordingly.
 Market developments are regulated, with the aim of orienting the exchange rate towards a specific target.